ardalis/DevIQ-gatsby/src/docs/practices/test-driven-development.md

 description: Test Driven Development, or TDD, also known as Test Driven Design, is a process for writing code using tests to define and then confirm the software's behavior.
 ---

 Test Driven Development, or TDD, also known as Test Driven Design, is a process for writing code using tests to define and then confirm the software's behavior.
-It is characterized by a set of steps known as "Red - Green - Refactor" which are followed in very short cycles to incrementally build up working softare.
+It is characterized by a set of steps known as "Red - Green - Refactor" which are followed in very short cycles to incrementally build up working software.

 The first step is to write a failing test for some new feature or behavior.
 To ensure the test is, in fact, failing, you must run it, in which case the test runner should display a failure (typically accompanied by a _**RED**_ indicator).